 - You can't seem to focus or remember details

 - You don't feel like eating or you're overeating

-Learn about the early warning signs and risk factors for mental health issues that commonly affect young people, and get the support you need to help your child, a friend, or yourself.
+Learn about the early warning signs and risk factors for mental health issues that commonly affect young individuals, and get the support you need to support your child, a friend, or yourself.

 Body-Focused Repetitive Behaviours (BFRB)